Hua Hua (giant panda): Life

 Hua Hua and her twin sister He Ye were born on 4 July 2020, to parents Cheng Gong and Mei Lan.
 Due to their mother's age (having given birth at 20 years old, which is equivalent to 80 in human years), the two cubs were fostered by other pandas alongside their own cubs.
-She is currently displayed at the Chengdu Panda Base.
+She currently resides at the Chengdu Panda Base.

 Hua Hua was initially the larger and stronger twin, weighing 200 grams at birth (while her sister He Ye weighed 167 grams) and was the second-heaviest panda cub among the 2020 batch of newborn cubs.
 However, due to her short legs, combined with her double-rowed teeth which hinders her eating and in turn impedes her growth rate, Hua Hua hence looks significantly smaller than other pandas her age.
 While she does struggle to climb trees, she has succeeded several times, though she climbs very slowly and occasionally displays trouble in climbing down.